 Think about what is important for your audience to know about you, and what is not important for them to know.
 For instance, if you’re writing a story about snowboarding, and are a snowboarder yourself, this might help readers to believe in your passion for that part of your story and to believe that you’ll describe the snowboarding well!

 Don’t put really personal information in your biography, remember this is something that could be made public if you are published in the magazine.
 Always remember to think about this in terms of what you want strangers to know about you.

 Confirm your account

 Check next submission dates

-Submissions are open for the Conversation issue.
+Submissions are open for the Imagining a better future issue.
 Find out more about the theme and submit your work now!

 2. Submit your work

 Select your form ( What is form? )

 "Form" is the format you work in.
 Is it a screenplay?
 Is it a short story?
 Is it a twelve-page comic book?
 Is it a podcast, or a video for Youtube, or a recording of a slam poem?
 Is it a story you have to tell face to face?
 You can think of form as the shape of the thing you are making.